trinitythai/trinitythai/README.md

 ## Welcome to my Github profile, I'm Trinity 👋☺️

-- 📚 Third year at University of Alberta, BSc Specialization in Computer Science & Data Science Certificate
+- 📚 I'm headed into my 4th year at the University of Alberta!!
+(BSc Specialization in Computer Science & Data Science Certificate)
+- 🦾 I'm working on slip detection in a prosthetic hand during my internship at the BLINC Lab at the UofA!
+- 💻 I've made an Android app, built websites, and more though software engineering courses.
+I aspire to learn and continually grow as a computing scientist :)
+- 🕺 For fun, I like to rock climb, read books, and jump horses!!

-- 📫 How to reach me: trinityythai@gmail.com or [Linkedin](https://www.linkedin.com/in/trinity-thai-902a6919a/)
+📫 Please reach out to me: trinityythai@gmail.com or [Linkedin](https://www.linkedin.com/in/trinity-thai-902a6919a/)

 # Languages and Tools

+I'm always trying to learn more and more!!

 [![Java](https://skillicons.dev/icons?i=java&theme=light)](https://www.java.com)
 [![C](https://skillicons.dev/icons?i=c&theme=light)](https://en.wikipedia.org/wiki/C_(programming_language))